 One might think that one difference between that-clauses and in which-clauses is that the latter but not the former are relative clauses.
-However, this view is not universally accepted.
-Thus, Kayne (2010) argues that that-clauses are also relative clauses, a view that would support an analysis of clauses as in (24) as intersective modifiers.24
+But it is not universally accepted.
+Thus, Kayne (2010) argues that that-clauses are also relative clauses, a view which support an analysis of clauses as in (24) as intersective modifiers.23

-However, the question remains what semantic contribution the preposition in could have in in which-clauses.
+The question remains what semantic contribution the preposition in could have in in which-clauses.
 Two observations bear on the issue.
 First, in general in can relate a clausal content to a situation even if that situation is an exact truthmaker of the clause, as in the situation in which a student is late.
 This means in can relate a situation to itself.
 Second, where can be used in place of in which (the cases where a student was late).
 This indicates that in has in fact a locative meaning which includes self-containment of a situation.
-The semantics of the construction case in which S (for particular cases) should then be {s | $\exists s'(s \in [case]^c \& \langle s', s \rangle \in [in]^c \& s' \in [S]^c)$ }, where pragmatic conditions are to ensure in to be restricted to conveying self-containment.
+The semantics of the construction case in which S (for particular cases) should then be $\{s \mid \exists s'(s \in [case]^c \& \le s', s > \in [in]^c \& s' \in [S]^c)\}$, where pragmatic conditions are to ensure in to be restricted to conveying self-containment.